saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

 ### 👉 Step 3 - Configure and connect your private repo

-Now that we have added the private key to your repository, its time for us to add the public key to your argocd server, so click the **settings** at the sidebar and hit the **CONNECT REPO** button and it should bring a screen just like the below image.
+Now that you have added the private key to your repository, its time for us to add the public key to your argocd server, so click the **settings** at the sidebar and hit the **CONNECT REPO** button and it should bring a screen just like the below image.

 <picture>
   <source type="image/webp" srcset={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/argocd-connect-ssh-config.webp`} alt="Okay, thats all"/>